Top tips for the end of term

-If youre heading back home for the holidays, then heres a few things for you to consider.
+If youre heading back home for the break, then heres a few things for you to consider.
 Hopefully they should help you out at the end of the year!

 Take home what you haven't used

 Everyone does it, when you were packing to head to University you brought everything and the kitchen sink just in case.
-But if youre now finding that you have a load of stuff youve never even unpacked, see if you can take it back with you when youre heading home for the holidays.
+But if you still have a load of stuff youve never even unpacked, see if you can take it back with you when youre heading home for Easter.
 Youll have more than enough to pack up at the end of the year, so youll appreciate having got rid of what you dont need early!

 Give your unwanted items to the British Heart Foundation (or other charity)